michzimm/hx_intersight_deploy/README.md

 3. At the top (in the middle) of the screen, click on "Downloads".
 4. Under "Resources", download the "Intersight Python SDK" (file downloaded should be similar to "IntersightPythonSDK.tar.gz").
 5. Run "tar -xf ./IntersightPythonSDK.tar.gz".
-6. Run "sudo python ./IntersightPythonSDK/setup.py install"
+6. Run "sudo pip install ./IntersightPythonSDK"
 7. Pull the "hx_intersight_deploy" repository to your local machine (i.e. use green "Clone or Download" button in upper right corner of github repo).
 8. Install pip
 9. Using the provided "requirements.txt" file, run `pip install -r requirements.txt`.